DanM66/amazon-aquifer-proxy/docs/executive/executive_summary.md

 ## Overview

-This workflow provides a robust, Amazon‑appropriate method for detecting long‑term subsurface water decline using satellite observations.
-It integrates GRACE total water storage with GLDAS soil and canopy water to isolate a residual storage signal that represents deeper water components not captured by GLDAS.
+This workflow provides a robust, Amazon-appropriate method for detecting long-term residual subsurface water decline using satellite observations.
+It integrates GRACE total water storage with GLDAS soil and canopy water to derive a residual storage signal that represents deeper and unmodelled water components not captured by GLDAS.

 The workflow is designed to be stable, conservative, and scientifically defensible in the hydrologically complex Amazon Basin.